 I wish you a lot of fun and creativity creating your first resin artwork with textures!

-A Resin Art Tutorial for your first steps with the resin art techniques and a detailed resin art supplies list with many great recommendations can be found in separate articles.
+A Resin Art Tutorial for your first steps with the resin art techniques and a detailed Tesin Art Supplies list with many great recommendations can be found in separate articles.
+Also don’t miss out our resin geode tutorial or our epoxy for wood article.

 Sylvia Hauffe is 41 years old, married, has a 17 year old daughter and three French bulldogs.
 She grew up in the small “gingerbread town” Pulsnitz.
 She lives with her family in Kleinröhrsdorf, about 20 kilometres from Dresden.
 In her spare time she is often out in nature with her family and the three four-legged friends.
 Nature clears her mind, relaxes, inspires and motivates her.
 Professionally, Sylvia has worked as a nurse for 24 years.
 She has also continued to develop her profession through numerous further training courses and additional education.
 This summer she decided to change her career and now works as a teacher for nursing in a school, which she enjoys very much (teaching design is also very creative).